Scripts Are Tactics. Playbooks Are Strategy.

 Generic battle cards list competitor features in a comparison table.
 Effective battle cards are scenario-based — they tell the rep what to do when a specific competitive situation arises.

 Phase 05 builds cards for the five most common competitive scenarios: incumbent displacement, bake-off against a direct competitor, "build vs. buy" internal objection, low-cost alternative comparison, and "do nothing" status quo defense.
 Each card includes the anchoring pain point, the proof points that shift the conversation, and the specific objection patterns that signal the prospect is seriously evaluating (versus politely declining).
+The "do nothing" card is not optional — it addresses the single largest competitive threat in B2B sales, which is indecision rather than a rival vendor (Corporate Visions, 2023).

 3. Dual-Funnel Architecture